vwvwMM/this-is-tessie/README.md

 **This is a repository based on PyDentity**

-## Prerequitite
+## Prerequisite
-Make sure to switch to branch: *original_name* to reproduce our result
+1. Make sure to switch to branch: *original_name* to reproduce our result
+2. The working directory of our project is `./tutorials/1.
+Learning Aries, ACA-Py and the Basic Controller/`

 ## Reproduce procedure
 1. run `./manage start`  and in `/tutorials/1.
 Learning Aries, ACA-Py and the Basic Controller/` access the notebooks by running `./scripts/get_URLS.sh`